Chief Wiggum: No. We need to find out who it belonged to. We want a DNA test.

 - Tau battlesuits include DNA scanning to prevent mech hijacking, as one human found out when he tried to steal one and was instantly fried.

 - In the pilot of Futurama, Fry and the Professor are confirmed to be related by sticking their fingers into a machine that lights up green and dings a minute later.

-- Parodied on The Simpsons in the second half of "Who Shot Mr. Burns".
+- Parodied in The Simpsons in "Who Shot Mr. Burns?
+(Part Two)".
 Chief Wiggum presents an eyelash for DNA analysis, and the technician warns that it takes eight to ten weeks.
 Then Wiggum bribes him with a carton of cigarettes, and the technician says "Did I say 'weeks'?
 'Cause I meant 'seconds'."

 - The Ringmaster from Loonatics Unleashed has a device that performs LEGO Genetics on target subjects, including a random boy attending his Circus of Fear.
 The Ringmaster captures all six Loonatics, and within minutes has computed their complete genomes.
 That's complete sequencing on two rabbits, one duck, one coyote, one roadrunner and one Tasmanian devil.